AhmedFahad458/Aiub-Lab-Works/README.md

 # Aiub-Lab-Works
-This repository contains all my lab work performed during my time in American International University of  Bangladesh.
+Welcome to the repository where I store all my lab work performed during my FST course (CSE) at American International University of  Bangladesh.
+This repository includes various labs from different subjects in the curriculum, showcasing my practical learning, implementation of algorithms, and solutions to different problems.